 These days, almost everyone is active on at least one social media platform.
-Whether they’re liking, retweeting, or pinning, social media has become a part of everyday life.
-Utilizing the best practices outlined for asking for donations on Facebook will enable your nonprofit to tap into this vital fundraising resource!!
+Whether they’re liking, reposting, or pinning, social media has become a part of everyday life.
+Knowing how to ask for donations on Facebook can enable your nonprofit to tap into vital fundraising resources!

-Social media posts were the #1 drivers of charitable giving for those we surveyed in our Navigating the Unknown eBook, and it can’t be ignored that Facebook is still the social media giant.
+Social media posts are one of the top drivers of charitable giving, and it can’t be ignored that Facebook is still a social media giant.
 Despite declining teenage involvement in recent years, many people still use Facebook to connect with each other, businesses, and nonprofits.

 Your organization can ask for donations in any number of ways and using Facebook to solicit contributions is just one of the tools that your nonprofit should have in its toolbox.